Mash and Mallow

 So, what’s the magic number for a great whiskey glass set?
 The good news is there isn’t one.
 You can find a fantastic set at almost any price point, depending on your budget and how you plan to use it.
 Whether you’re pouring a classic bourbon or our S’mores Whiskey, the right glass set can make the moment feel special.
 Your needs will guide you to the perfect price range, so let’s break down what you can expect to find.

-Starter Sets: Under $50
+The Best Starter Sets Under $50

 If you’re just beginning your whiskey journey or want a simple, functional set, you can find excellent options for under $50.
 This price range is perfect for building your bar cart without a big commitment.
 You’ll find plenty of durable, stylish sets that include two to four glasses and maybe a few accessories.
 Don’t mistake “affordable” for “cheap.”
 Many brands offer high-quality whiskey glasses that look great and feel solid in your hand, making this a smart starting point for any new enthusiast.